-Aggregate outcomes can sometimes miss differences in the experiences between groups of workers.
-We next consider how outcomes during and after lockdown varied for workers belonging to disadvantaged groups.
+Aggregate outcomes can sometimes miss differences in the experiences between demographic groups.
+We next consider how outcomes during and after lockdown varied for individuals belonging to disadvantaged groups.

 Figure 3: Actions taken during lockdown to cope with financial shocks

 Note: Calculations include all employees and business owners who were employed before the lockdown.
 Respondents could select multiple actions.